scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 To be able to transmit data, end hosts need to fetch path information from their AS control plane.
 In addition, some operations (such as path revocation) require the data plane to be able to use an authenticated control-plane mechanism, such as SCMP.

-Path information is assumed to be fresh and validated by the control plane, which in turn relies on the PKI for validation.
+Path information is assumed to be fresh and validated by the control plane, which in turn relies on the CP-PKI for validation.
 The data plane, therefore, relies on both the control plane and indirectly on the CP-PKI to function.

 Should the data plane be used independently, without end-to-end path validation, SCION would lose many of its security properties, which are fundamental in an inter-domain scenario where entities are mutually distrustful.